mgp25/RF-List/README.md

 - [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim): GPS-SDR-SIM generates GPS baseband signal data streams, which can be converted to RF using software-defined radio (SDR) platforms, such as bladeRF, HackRF, and USRP.

+- [proxmark3](https://github.com/RfidResearchGroup/proxmark3): RRG / Iceman repo, the most totally wicked repo around if you are into Proxmark3 and RFID hacking.

+- [ChameleonMini](https://github.com/RfidResearchGroup/ChameleonMini):  The ChameleonMini is a versatile contactless smartcard emulator compliant to NFC.

 ## ADS-B